-- 7. Set aside new funding to host annual paratransit eligibility trainings - 8.
-Learn about new eligibility vendors in coordination and with support from MTC - Explore technical solutions to enhance eligibility implementation - 10.
-Develop on-going monitoring strategies for quality assurance - 11.
-Explore increasing the use of trip conditional eligibility
+- 1. Standardize application forms and make available online - Standardize eligibility interview protocols for agencies using in-person and paper/phone-based assessments - 3.
+Standardize the appeals process - 4.
+Standardize definitions of eligibility categories and renewal timelines - 5.
+Explore alternatives to in-person assessments for certain disability categories - 6.
+Identify and enhance promotion of paratransit alternatives and incorporate travel training referrals during the eligibility process - 7.
+Set aside new funding to host annual paratransit eligibility trainings - 8.
+Learn about new eligibility vendors in coordination and with support from MTC - 9.
+Explore technical solutions to enhance eligibility implementation - 10.
+Develop on-going monitoring strategies for quality assurance